Rahul-Venugopal/Image_Augmentation_for-YOLO/README.md

 pull_a_category_and_bbox MS COCO  : To extract bbox for a particulary category in COCO dataset and convert to yolo format

 imgaug_test   : to enlarge dataset using data augmentation techniques modifying the bounding box data accordingly.

+image.c :  From yolo_darknet_alexy // changed to save detected objects within a confidence interval //